-Solana has sought to be scalable while still offering other features already present in any blockchain project, being secure and decentralized.
+Solana has sought to be scalable while offering other features already present in any blockchain project, which is secure and decentralized.

 As described in their white paper [PDF], the limit of transactions exceeds 710 thousand per second in a standard gigabit network and 28.4 million TPS in a 40-gigabit net.
 The network executes the transactions securely, allowing the programming and execution of programs or apps created in C or Rust, general-purpose programming languages.

 Solana nodes check the timing and order of events without the need to witness them directly.
 As a result, the whole network significantly reduces message overhead.

 Solana is a high-performance Blockchain.
 Tests conducted on the Solana testnet, with a network of 200 physically distinct nodes, supported a sustained throughput of more than 50k TPS when run with GPUs.
 Such numbers are only achievable using several technologies and optimizations:

 - Proof-of-History (PoH): A high-speed consensus protocol.